 - Offer some rooms that are ADA compliant, with special attention paid to bathrooms.

 The government also requires that innkeepers and hoteliers communicate the steps taken on their marketing materials, including their website.
-Thankfully, with buuteeq you can log into our BackOffice and make all of these changes quickly and easily across all your marketing materials.
+Our customers can simply log into BackOffice and make all of these changes quickly and easily across all your marketing materials.
 The information you’re required to post about your ADA compliance includes:

 - Any ADA amenities and services you provide (accessible entrances, wheelchair accessible rooms, and so on).
 This can be an article page that lists everything you’ve done to become ADA compliant.

 - Every room listing and description must have detailed information about how it is ADA compliant, including: